+INSPECTION SCHEDULE:

-INSPECTION SCHEDULE: MAINTENANCE SCHEDULE: The foreman, crew, and general public monitor drainage structures year-round This is mainly a summer activity with the exception of some emergency for problems, with most inspections occurring during the summer.
-The manhole repairs are performed during the winter months.
-Drainage structures problems become most apparent during the spring when the ice and snow causing significant damage to either the road or private property are taken care melt, or during rainstorms.
-In most cases, maintenance workers responding to of ASAP.
-Structures that have been problematic either during the winter or the problems are able to discern whether the drainage structure needs cleaning or spring thaw are scheduled for cleaning and repair. repairs.
+The foreman, crew, and general public monitor drainage structures year-round for problems, with most inspections occurring during the summer.
+The problems become most apparent during the spring when the ice and snow melt, or during rainstorms.
+In most cases, maintenance workers responding to problems are able to discern whether the drainage structure needs cleaning or repairs.